 Dental Treatment Facility (DTF) leadership and staff must work in close collaboration with local Military Medical Treatment Facility (MTF) leaders, as PPE supplies and decontamination availability will vary by location.
 N95 FFRs are normally single-use (under conventional standards) but extended use and limited reuse with decontamination is permitted under crisis standards as long as certain criteria are met.
 That said, extended use of PPE is not intended to encourage dental facilities to practice at a normal patient volume during a PPE shortage, but only to be implemented in the short term when other controls have been exhausted.
 Once the supply of PPE has increased, facilities should return to standard (conventional) standards and procedures.
 For non-COVID patients, a good rule of thumb is when N95 FFR supplies are limited, consider extended use of N95 FFRs for non-AGP procedures (8-12 hrs.).
-When N95 FFR supplies are very limited, decontaminate and reuse these N95 FFRs.
-When N95 FFR supplies are extremely limited, use N95 FFRs only for AGPs and surgical mask and face shield for non-AGPs.
 To mitigate PPE supply shortage risks, the following recommendations apply:

 - Coordinate with local logistician to ensure PPE needs are clearly articulated, including any anticipated situational changes (e.g., influx of soldiers mobilizing, influenza season). - Monitor par levels and reorder points.
-Contact local logistician if supply levels are depleted past the facility's reorder point to determine way forward. - Complete a Director's Critical Information Requirements (DCIR) if re-stock is not anticipated within 1-2 weeks. - Once a DCIR has been submitted, request re-supply from the contingency stockpile. - If contingency stockpile and cross-leveling are not available (supply chain constrained) institute the following contingency/crisis strategy measures: - o Obtain suitable alternatives where feasible from non-DLA sources (local purchases). - Use respirators as identified by CDC as performing adequately for healthcare delivery beyond the manufacturer-designated shelf life. - Use respirators approved under standards used in other countries that are similar to NIOSHapproved N95 FFRs but may not necessarily be NIOSH-approved. - Extend use (if authorized). - Re-use (if authorized).
+Contact local logistician if supply levels are depleted past the facility's reorder point to determine way forward. - Complete a Director's Critical Information Requirements (DCIR) if re-stock is not anticipated within 1-2 weeks. - Once a DCIR has been submitted, request re-supply from the contingency stockpile. - If contingency stockpile and cross-leveling are not available (supply chain constrained) institute the following contingency/crisis strategy measures: - Obtain suitable alternatives where feasible from non-DLA sources (local purchases). - Use respirators as identified by CDC as performing adequately for healthcare delivery beyond the manufacturer-designated shelf life. - Use respirators approved under standards used in other countries that are similar to NIOSH-approved N95 FFRs but may not necessarily be NIOSH-approved. - Extend use (if authorized). - Re-use (if authorized).